kaz-yamam0t0/image-classifier/README.md

 ## Overview

-Image Classifier is a simple local web application for classifing and resizing image files efficiently.
-It contains a standalone server written in python and runs in local environment.
+Image Classifier is a simple local web application for efficiently classifying and resizing image files.
+It contains a standalone web server written in python and runs in local environments.

 - Classify images efficiantly just by pressing ENTER and DELETE.
 - Resize all images into the same size.